rjspencer/docs/theming.md

 	defaults to "thumbnail"

 ## Events
+This section contains various information for how to show data for events on your website.
+Keep in mind SEO and other metadata when creating this page, as it can help with search results.
+For Google specifically, you have a [few options](http://googlewebmastercentral.blogspot.com/2014/03/musical-artists-your-official-tour.html).
+The easiest method is probably just to have your markup conform to [schema.org's Event schema](http://schema.org/Event).

 ### page:EventPastList
 `/events/past` - This page should show a listing of events that have already occurred